DMA-PRIME/Residual-Adaptive-Forecast-Model/README.md

 7. Engineer time-series features from selected exogenous variables and observed target history.
 8. Split data chronologically into train, embargo gap, and hold-out test partitions.
 9. Tune `XGBRegressor` with Optuna using time-series cross-validation.
-10. Evaluate final hold-out predictions with MAE and percent agreement.
+10. Evaluate final hold-out predictions with percent agreement and use previous history of prediction to make better forecasting.

 ## Main Python Libraries